 I discuss this topic in depth in my book, The Stress Remedy, and describe the stress-reducing activities you can choose each day to maintain balance in my mini e-book, Stress Remedies.
 I’m currently working on finishing my next book, which will be about natural approaches for insomnia.
 You can sign up here to find out when it is ready.

 In the meantime, you can start implementing this approach using my 7 or 21 day Stress Remedy Program, which help you make the four key elements – healthy food, clean water, daily movement, stress remedies, and sleep – a priority in your life.
 If you have already implemented the Stress Remedy Approach, I would love to hear your feedback – and I’m sure others would as well!
-Please share your experience and what a difference it made in your health in the comments box below this article.
+Please share your experience and what a difference it made in your health.

 19th July 2016